altaga/Heliport/README.md

 <img src="https://i.ibb.co/mTxHHrM/vlcsnap-2023-03-12-15h18m44s598.png" width="32%"> <img src="https://i.ibb.co/Hx0SX5Q/vlcsnap-2023-03-12-14h10m44s614.png" width="32%">  <img src="https://i.ibb.co/NLK27dc/vlcsnap-2023-03-12-15h21m30s558.png" width="32%">

-However, this Dapp has the ability to send transactions via Bluetooth Low Energy (BLE) to our device with LoRaWAN, as long as the device is close to the cell phone, for example when we are in airplane mode and with Bluetooth turned on, only the LoRaWAN transaction will appear available.
+Also, this Dapp has the ability to send transactions via Bluetooth Low Energy (BLE) to our device with LoRaWAN, as long as the device is close to the cell phone, for example when we are in airplane mode and with Bluetooth turned on, only the LoRaWAN transaction will appear available.

 <img src="https://i.ibb.co/k2RpSf6/vlcsnap-2023-03-12-14h13m24s859.png" width="32%"> <img src="https://i.ibb.co/K93x7Np/vlcsnap-2023-03-12-15h24m25s483.png" width="32%"> <img src="https://i.ibb.co/mh6PDQz/vlcsnap-2023-03-12-15h26m02s852.png" width="32%">

-El proceso de firma de la transaccion se hace atravez del Mobile Wallet Adapter con Solflare, en el futuro buscamos darle soporte directo al SeedVault en React Native.
+The transaction signing process is done through the Mobile Wallet Adapter with Solflare, in the future we seek to give direct support to SeedVault in React Native.

 <img src="https://i.ibb.co/7vbkn3Y/vlcsnap-2023-03-12-14h18m49s716.png" width="32%"> <img src="https://i.ibb.co/R6ckN9B/vlcsnap-2023-03-12-14h19m49s531.png" width="32%"> <img src="https://i.ibb.co/NS59CSp/seeed.png" width="32%">

 NOTE: In order to sign a transaction and it is valid for the blockchan, we always need the last Solana blockhash which we will ask the device for each time we send the transaction.
-Sin embargo a futuro podriamos implementar una Durable Nonce Transaction, con el fin de que la cuenta no requiera el last blockhash y la transaccion sea aun mas agil al no hacer la peticion al Nodo del recentBlockhash.
-O incluso pudiera guardarse la transaccion si la blockchain estuviera en un downtime y mandarla una vez recuperara el estatus online.
+Nevertheless, in the future we could implement a Durable Nonce Transaction, so that the account does not require the last blockhash and the transaction is even more agile by not making the request to the Node for the recentBlockhash.
+Or the transaction could even be saved if the blockchain was in a downtime and sent once the online status was recovered.

 https://solanacookbook.com/references/offline-transactions.html#durable-nonce

 # React Native POS Dapp:

-Esta Dapp sirve como interfaz para devices POS, impresion de recibos, revisar el balance y revision de que la transaccion haya sido ejecutada correctamente en la blockchain atravez de nuestro Device de LoRaWAN.
+This Dapp serves as an interface for POS devices, printing receipts, checking the balance and checking that the transaction has been executed correctly in the blockchain through our LoRaWAN Device.

 <img src="https://i.ibb.co/ZzLycMr/vlcsnap-2023-03-12-15h41m11s156.png" width="32%"> <img src="https://i.ibb.co/wyDmch9/vlcsnap-2023-03-12-15h42m38s967.png" width="32%"> <img src="https://i.ibb.co/7XcG9B4/vlcsnap-2023-03-12-15h58m01s671.png" width="32%">

-Gracias a esto podemos realizar un sistema de pagos 100% offline, solo con la infraestructura de la red de Helium.
+Thanks to this we can carry out a 100% offline payment system, only with the infrastructure of the Helium network.

 <img src="./Images/printing.gif">